Back to Top

 4. Backup and Recovery: When using database storage for sessions, it’s important to include the session table in our database backup and recovery processes to ensure session data is not lost in case of failures.

-Redis is an in-memory key-value store that offers high performance, making them ideal for large-scale applications with high traffic volumes.
+Redis is an in-memory key-value store that offers high performance, making it ideal for large-scale applications with high traffic volumes.

-Ensure that Redis is installed and running on the server.
-We may need to install the Redis server and PHP Redis extension if they are not already installed.
+Make sure to configure Redis in Magento 2 and we may need to install the Redis server and PHP Redis extension if they are not already installed.

 We can set Redis sessions with the following command: